• Skip to primary navigation

 Coconut Berry Smoothie

-This green protein smoothie with protein powder recipe blends almond milk, vanilla protein powder, frozen banana, mango and spinach into a refreshing lean, green, and vegan shake.
+This green protein smoothie recipe blends almond milk, vanilla protein powder, frozen banana, mango and spinach into a refreshing lean, green, and vegan shake.
 The perfect quick and healthy breakfast or post work out snack.

 Servings 1 Serving